Healing Trauma After Pregnancy Loss: A Journey with Yoga

 Research

-Miscarriage and stillbirth are more common than generally know, and the rates of stillbirth in the U.S. are higher than many developed countriesDeep racial and ethnic disparities lie in the outcomes around maternal health and pregnancy in this country.
+Miscarriage and stillbirth are more common than generally known, and the rates of stillbirth in the U.S. are higher than many developed countriesDeep racial and ethnic disparities lie in the outcomes around maternal health and pregnancy in this country.
 You can learn more from the following:

 About the Author